kenter1/mini-touch-dashboard/README.md

 - Place your Glances wrapper binary at `extras/glances-web.exe` before running `npm run build:win`.
 The installer selects "Install local Glances" by default and will copy it into the installed app.
 - Alternatively, set `!define GLANCES_URL` in `build/installer.nsh` to a URL you control so the installer downloads the binary at install time.

+### Bundling LibreHardwareMonitor (Windows)

+- Download the latest LibreHardwareMonitor release and place `LibreHardwareMonitor.exe` into one of these paths before building:
+  - `extras/LibreHardwareMonitor/LibreHardwareMonitor.exe` (preferred)
+  - or `extras/LibreHardwareMonitor.exe`
+- The installer bundles everything under `extras/` (see `package.json` `build.extraResources`).
+On first run, the app will attempt to start LibreHardwareMonitor automatically on Windows if found.
+- To expose temperatures to the dashboard, open LibreHardwareMonitor once and enable "Remote Web Server" (default port 8085).
+The setting is persisted, so subsequent auto-starts work headlessly.
+If you use a different port, set `metrics.lhm.baseUrl` accordingly in `config.json`.

 - Glances API unreachable: verify `glances -w` is running and `baseUrl` matches.
 If remote, confirm firewall allows port 61208.
 - Mixed metrics or odd characters: ensure `config.json` is saved as UTF-8 and icons use standard emoji/characters.